 Dalat is particularly well-known for its flowers, fruit, vegetables, rice and coffee grown in the farmlands.
 You can pay a visit to the plantations where they are produced, or in the town itself, wander around the central market to see locals selling their fresh produce.

-Being a hill town, the climate can surprisingly cool, particularly from November through until March, so it’s best to be prepared with layers and warmer clothing.
+Being a hill town, the climate can be surprisingly cool for typically tropical Vietnam, particularly from November through until March, so it’s best to be prepared with layers and warmer clothing.

 Classic Vietnam Holiday Ideas: